Super Bowl collapse? Atlanta has seen this kind of thing thing before

 This one will take a long, long time to get over.

+“I’m kind of numb,” said Falcons safety Ricardo Allen, who might as well been speaking for an entire city.
+“I don’t really know what to feel.
+I’m broken inside, because this is not us.
+I’m kind of numb to the feeling, man.
+It’s terrible.
+It’s one of the worst feelings ever.
+I’m not a guy that forgets very easy.
+I’ll probably never forget this.
+It will always be haunting.”

-Brady engineered a stunning comeback, guiding the Patriots to a pair of touchdowns and a pair of 2-point conversions that sent the Super Bowl to overtime for the first time.
+Brady engineered a stunning comeback, leading the Patriots to a pair of touchdowns and a pair of two-point conversions that sent the Super Bowl to overtime for the first time.

 At that point, it was a mere formality.